 (6) A county board shall develop and implement written policies and procedures for the general supervision and operation of specialized transportation which shall address, but are not limited to:

 (d) Qualifications of vehicle drivers, assistants, and substitutes that shall, at a minimum, address:

 (iii) Licensure requirements, including commercial driver's license and Ohio department of education qualifications, as applicable;

 (vi) Drug and alcohol testing;

-(xi) Training in the requirements of rule 5123:2-17-02 of the Administrative Code relating to incidents adversely affecting health and safety; and
+(ix) Training in the requirements of rule 5123:2-17-02 of the Administrative Code including a review of health and welfare alerts issued by the department; and

 (e) Training for vehicle drivers, assistants, and substitutes prior to their assignment to a vehicle with passengers on board that shall, at a minimum, address: